Liphook to Haslemere walk

-This walk, one of my favourites, has plenty of relatively mild uphill and downhill sections.
-It is almost entirely through full-grown mixed woods - mainly oak, beech and chestnut trees.
+This walk has plenty of relatively mild uphill and downhill sections.
+It is almost entirely through full-grown mixed woods - mainly oak, beech and chestnut trees - offering plenty of shade on a hot summer's day.
 After passing Shulbrede Priory in the middle of the woods, you come to the pub and church by the village green in Fernhurst.
 In the afternoon, you cross streams in the forest before passing through Valewood Park and up into Haslemere, a town surrounded by beautiful countryside.

 You could shorten the walk by using the hourly Monday to Saturday bus service from Fernhurst, the halfway mark lunchtime village, back to Haslemere; the bus goes from the top of Hogs Hill Road in Fernhurst, along the A286.

 Walk 22 (Haslemere Circular) uses the same pub in Fernhurst for lunch.
 For a longer and more energetic walk, you could substitute its afternoon route, climbing Black Down on the way back to Haslemere.

 Shulbrede Priory is the remains of a priory for Augustinian regular canons dating from about 1200.
 It was dissolved in 1536, with the King's Commissioner alleging that 26 whores were found at the priory, and it is now a private house.
 The prior's chamber, above a vaulted undercroft, contains sixteenth-century wall paintings.
 The priory is open to visitors by appointment (tel 01428 653 049) and also on the Sunday and Monday of the late May and August bank holidays (admission is about £2.50).